 A student must reside in Massachusetts at the time of application and when an offer of admission is made in order to be eligible for admission to a charter school.
 Students who reside outside of Massachusetts are not eligible for admission to charter schools.
 For Horace Mann charter schools, a student must reside in the school district in which the charter school is located to be eligible for admission.1

 Every charter school must adopt a policy that describes an enrollment process that aligns to current Department of Elementary and Secondary Education (Department) requirements and guidance (See 603 CMR 1.05 and the enrollment policy checklist).
 As a material term of the school's charter, such a policy requires approval by the Commissioner of Elementary and Secondary Education (Commissioner).
 Enrollment policies must be readily understandable by parents and guardians, provide them notice regarding what is required of applicants, and clearly indicate all potential consequences for not complying with the school's enrollment policy.
 If a school wishes to change its enrollment policy, the school must submit an updated enrollment policy to the Department with proposed changes, application form, as well as a completed enrollment policy and application checklist.
-After addressing the Department's preliminary feedback, the board of trustees must vote to approve the proposed changes and then submit an amendment request as described in the Charter Amendment Guidelines .
+After addressing the Department's preliminary feedback, the board of trustees must vote to approve the proposed changes and then submit an amendment request as described in the Guidelines for Charter Amendments Subject to Commissioner Approval .

 Enrollment policies must not discriminate based upon race, color, national origin, creed, sex, gender identity, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language, or academic achievement.
 Charter schools should look to avoid any possible unintended consequences of their enrollment policies and recruitment strategies to ensure that the policies are welcoming to and understandable by all students and families.
 A charter school that operates multiple campuses under a single charter may assign students, in accordance with its enrollment policy, to a specified campus for reasons of geographic proximity, student safety, or program delivery.
 603 CMR 1.05(13).
 Charter schools may not administer tests to potential applicants or condition enrollment on results of any test of ability or achievement.
 603 CMR 1.05(3)(a).
 Additionally, charter schools may not charge a fee for admission or use financial incentives to recruit students.
 Finally, charter schools may not require potential students and their families to attend interviews or informational meetings as a condition of enrollment.